eslopemap/eslope/README.md

   * For Android, options include **[AlpineQuest](https://alpinequest.net/)** *(~10€ on [play store](https://play.google.com/store/apps/details?id=psyberia.alpinequest.full))*  ; **OruxMaps** *(free [online](https://www.oruxmaps.com/cs/en/more/downloads) ; 4€ on [play store](https://play.google.com/store/apps/details?id=com.orux.oruxmapsDonate&hl=en&gl=US))* ; [Locus](https://www.locusmap.app/) ; and more.
   * For iphone, [MBTiles GPS](https://apps.apple.com/us/app/mbtiles-gps/id592703465) (untested)
   * On the PC, I haven't found simple viewers that support layers.
 [QGIS](https://qgis.org/) is way too complex for this task.
 [GPXSee](http://gpxsee.org/) is an excellent viewer, but single-layer.
 Maybe [ape@map](https://lic.apemap.at/cms/index.php?page=productdownload) (German, untested)
-* Download the latest mbtiles file, currently [oslos-Lausanne-Jouques-Sanremo-Zermatt.mbtiles](https://drive.google.com/file/d/1c8HcLZ1Cc-I0w53eDh6hN1K31yHVWvb9/view?usp=sharing)
+* Download the latest mbtiles files, found in [this drive folder](https://drive.google.com/drive/folders/15ipzB-OvOdQqOAEdYe7HpZMJKZ8GJiiX?usp=sharing).
+Currently it's a single file AlpsWC.mbtiles weighing 7 GB, sorry.
 * Configure the app to use it:
   * For AlpineQuest, [import as file-based map](https://alpinequest.net/en/help/v2/maps/file-based-select), use "Add as Layer".
 [Then set opacity](https://alpinequest.net/en/help/v2/maps/change-opacity#how_to_modify_the_opacity_of_a_map_or_layer) to ~50% and *Layer Blending Mode* (💧icon) to "Multiply".
   * For OruxMap, place it in the correct folder, something like /sdcard/oruxmaps/mapfiles and follow [manual](https://www.oruxmaps.com/cs/en/manual)